sravivarmanvce/icsget/pages/submission.md

 permalink: "/submission/"
 image: assets/images/banner-alt.png
 ---
 We recommend authors to use WORD template.
-It is planned to publish the proceedings with **"E3S Web of Conferences”**.
+It is planned to publish the proceedings with **"EPJ Web of Conferences”**.
 > ##### **Template:** [MS Word](../assets/ICSGET_2025_Template_woc_1col.docx)
 > ##### **Submission Link:** [Microsoft CMT](https://cmt3.research.microsoft.com/ICSGET2025)

-The authors will need to register their email with CMT to submit paper to ICSGET 2025.
+The authors will need to register their email with CMT to submit paper to ICSGET 2026.
 Here is a link how to create a [CMT account: https://cmt3.research.microsoft.com/docs/help/general/account-creation.html](https://cmt3.research.microsoft.com/docs/help/general/account-creation.html)

 ## Paper Submission & Review Policy
 Authors are advised to submit their original and unpublished work (related to the conference theme).